 The ACCC conducts in-depth market, sector or industry reviews, some of which may form formal market studies (discussed further below).
 The ACCC may also conduct research into potential new or emerging competition and consumer policy issues in line with a priority area which may require broader policy considerations, research and analysis, and subsequent engagement with relevant external stakeholders, including other government agencies and industry bodies.

-Administrative resolutions generally involve the trader agreeing to stop the conduct and compensate those harmed by the conduct, and to take other measures necessary to ensure that the conduct does not recur.
+Administrative resolutions generally involve the trader agreeing to stop the conduct of concern and compensate those harmed by the conduct, and to take other measures necessary to ensure that the conduct does not recur.
 The ACCC is unlikely to accept an administrative resolution for conduct that recurs after having been subject to a previous administrative resolution.

 The ACCC may issue an infringement notice where it believes there has been a contravention of the Act that requires a more formal sanction than an administrative resolution but where the ACCC considers that the matter may be resolved without legal proceedings.

 Section 87B enforceable undertakings

 The ACCC often resolves contraventions of the Act by accepting court enforceable undertakings under section 87B of the Act.
 In these undertakings, which are on the public record, companies or individuals generally agree to remedy the harm caused, accept responsibility for their actions and establish or review and improve processes and procedures to improve compliance with the Act.

-Legal action is taken where, having regard to all the circumstances, the ACCC considers litigation is the most appropriate way to achieve its enforcement and compliance objectives.
-We consider the priority factors listed above and are more likely to use litigation where the conduct is by a large company or results, or has the potential to result, in competitive harm or substantial consumer or small business detriment
+Legal action is taken where, having regard to all the circumstances, the ACCC considers litigation is the most appropriate way to achieve its compliance objectives.
+We consider the priority factors listed above and are more likely to use litigation where the conduct is by a large company or results, or has the potential to result, in competitive harm or substantial consumer or small business detriment.